msikma/grunt-usage/readme.md

 place to add a copyright notice.
 You can [add some colors with an undocumented feature](http://stackoverflow.com/a/27496257/3553425).

-#### options.tasks
+#### options.taskGroups

 * Type: `Array`

-An array containing the tasks you'd like to show in the usage output.
+An array containing the task groups you'd like to show in the usage output.

+##### options.taskGroups.header

+* Type: `String`
+* Default: `"Grunt tasks"`

+The section header displayed above the task group.

+##### options.taskGroups.tasks

+* Type: `Array`

+List of tasks to display in this task group.
 Note that you should use the *task names*, not the package names—e.g. `'jshint'` instead of `'grunt-contrib-jshint'`.

+Note that you cannot have duplicate tasks in multiple groups.

 #### options.hideTasks